 Statewide Support & Administration

-Utah Foster Care (UFC) is a statewide organization with offices located in Ogden, Vernal, Roosevelt, Price, Orem, St George, Richfield, Moab, and corporate office in Murray.
-While most of the hard work of fulfilling our mission of finding, educating, and nurturing Utah’s foster families is done at the region level, a small and dedicated team of behind-the-scenes miracle workers is stationed at UFC headquarters.
+Utah Foster Care is a statewide organization with offices located in Ogden, Vernal, Roosevelt, Price, Orem, St George, Richfield, Moab, and corporate office in Murray.
+While most of the hard work of fulfilling our mission of finding, educating, and nurturing Utah’s foster families is done at the region level, a small and dedicated team of behind-the-scenes miracle workers is stationed at Utah Foster Care headquarters.

 - Lee Wright — (801) 413-7520